arthurstrikes/imp-portfolio-analyser/README.md

 # imp-portfolio-rebalance-analyser
-Analyses impact of portfolio rebalancing
+Analyses price impact of each portfolio rebalancing event